 By pressing the Device button, you access Device Mode.
-The top row will show the selected device, track and patch names.
-The next two rows of the display will show the control names and values for the selected bank.
+The first two rows of the display will show the control names and values for the selected bank.
+The third row will display the type of device selected and the name of the currently active bank.
 The fourth row will show the name of the available banks of controls.
-The currently selected bank is highlighted.
 Each device can have up to 24 banks.
-You navigate between banks of 8 by pressing the Next Page/Previous Page buttons.
+You navigate between banks of 8 by pressing the Next/Previous buttons.
 The Encoder Group controls will function as described below.

 - Device button: engages "Device" mode.
-If "Switch Views" is enabled in the Settings, it switches the Reason view to the Rack.
-Otherwise, press "Shift" and then the "Device" button to switch view to the Rack. - 2 Each of the encoders changes the value of the device parameter shown below it
+If "SHIFT" is pressed, it switches the Reason view to the Rack - 2 Each of the encoders changes the value of the device parameter shown below it